-This article is a companion piece to the episode of RG’s educational YouTube series on subrogation laws and litigation, On Subrogation: Made Whole Doctrine.
-In this episode, subrogation attorney Jason Sullivan unpacks the Made Whole Doctrine, an ever-present, ever-changing piece of state subrogation laws.
+In this episode of RG’s educational YouTube series on subrogation laws and litigation, On Subrogation: Made Whole Doctrine, subrogation attorney Jason Sullivan unpacks the Made Whole Doctrine: an ever-present, ever-changing piece of state subrogation laws.

 The Made Whole Doctrine: Jurisdictional Confusion & Legal Opacity